Publication Ethics and Malpractice Statement

-Academic ethics are necessary and fundamental to research.
-Our publication ethics and publication malpractice statement is mainly based on the Code of Conduct and Best-Practice Guidelines for Journal Editors (Committee on Publication Ethics, 2020).
+Academic ethics are the necessary and fundamental principle of research.
+Our publication ethics and publication malpractice statement is mainly based on the Code of Conduct and Best-Practice Guidelines for Journal Editors (Committee on Publication Ethics, 2023).

 Publication and Authorship

-- All the published papers must list the references and financial support according to the Middle Eastern Journal of Research in Education and Social Sciences (MEJRESS) style.
+- All the published papers should list the references and financial support according to Journal of Scientific Research in Medical and Biological Sciences (JSRMBS) style.